 Mobile World Congress: The survival guide

-By this time next month, most in the industry will be returning from Barcelona, plasters on feet, business cards in pockets, and well deserving of a weekend.
-In the meantime though, we have the next three weeks to strategise, budget for and get excited about/dread (delete as appropriate) Mobile World Congress 2017.
+By this time next week, most in the industry will be returning from Barcelona, plasters on feet, business cards in pockets, and well deserving of a weekend.
+In the meantime though, we have the next few days to strategise, budget for and get excited about/dread (delete as appropriate) Mobile World Congress 2024.

 Seasoned MWC vets may be well versed in the tricks of the trade(show), but there will be plenty of attendees new to PR who are yet to experience the joys of MWC.
 It is for these virgin conference go-ers that we have provided the following MWC Survival Guide.
 The list of tips and tricks is by no means exhaustive, but with so much information overload at trade shows, we thought we’d keep it brief and light.
 If only MWC could be the same.